Director: Diane Aguero-Trotter, Ph.D.

 CAPS offers a variety of counseling groups.
 Group counseling is a type of psychotherapy that provides the opportunity for small groups of students to share common concerns, explore personal issues, and learn new skills.
-Some groups typically offered throughout the academic year include Interpersonal Group, Transitions (for freshmen only), Men’s Group, Family Matters, Journey through Grief, Managing Moods, and Anxiety and Stress Management.
+Some groups typically offered throughout the academic year include Interpersonal Group, Men’s Group, Family Matters, Journey through Grief, Managing Moods, and Anxiety and Stress Management.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?